Control Barrier Functions in Dynamic UAVs for Kinematic Obstacle Avoidance: A Collision Cone Approach: Introduction

 With regards to obstacle avoidance in dynamic environments, another class of approaches that is widely used is the method of collision cones \cite{Fiorini1993}, \cite{ doi:10.1177/027836499801700706}, \cite{709600} It involves defining a cone-shaped region between two objects to represent the potential area of collision, which can be avoided by adjusting the object's trajectory to prevent the relative velocity vector from falling within the cone.
 This approach has several advantages, including its simplicity, efficiency, and adaptability to different environments.
 The method can be easily integrated into existing motion planning algorithms, takes into account the speed and direction of moving objects and the shape and size of potential obstacles, and can work in dynamic and unpredictable environments.
 As a result, the Collision Cone approach provides a reliable and flexible means of avoiding collisions in various robotic and autonomous systems.

-The method of collision cones, despite its simplicity and effectiveness, have largely been restricted to offline motion planning/navigation problems, and their extensions for real-time implementations have been limited.
+Despite its simplicity and effectiveness, the collision cone method has largely been restricted to offline motion planning/navigation problems, and its extensions for real-time implementations have been limited.
 However, by exploiting the CBF-QP formulations, we can synthesize a new class of CBFs through the notion of collision cones, which can then be implemented in real-time.
 This will be the main objective of this paper.
-This idea was originally proposed in \cite{C3BF} for the planar case (2D) and for wheeled robots, while we aim to extend this for 3D and for quadrotors, which are underactauted and have higher degrees of freedom (DoF).
+This idea was originally proposed in \cite{C3BF} for the planar case (2D) and for wheeled robots, while we aim to extend this for 3D and for quadrotors, which are underactuated and have higher degrees of freedom (DoF).